codemayker/yt-caption-copier/README.md

 Press `Ctrl+C` to copy.
 Paste anywhere with `Ctrl+V`.

 **Step 4 — Unlock**
-Press `P` again.
-The video resumes and all controls return to normal.
+Press `X` again.
+The video resumes from where it paused and all controls return to normal.

 ---